A visit to the Olympic Museum

 “The important thing in life is not the triumph but the struggle.
 The essential thing is not to have conquered but to have fought well.”

-Round off the trip with refreshments at the TOM Café, with its breathtaking view over the museum’s grounds and Lake Geneva; and why not pop in to the shop for a little souvenir of your visit.
+Round off the trip with refreshments at the Olympic Museum Restaurant, with its breathtaking view over the museum’s grounds and Lake Geneva; and why not pop in to the shop for a little souvenir of your visit.
 Maybe a mascot soft toy or a vintage-style poster of an edition of the Games… Mexico ’68 is a particular gem!

 Le Tom Café au Musée Olympique Le Tom Café au Musée Olympique